Manage Intelligent Capture

 Auto Packet Analyzer: This section appears if a live capture, scheduled capture, or anomaly capture session has captured packets for the event.
 The word "PCAP" that displays next to the event indicates that the event has captured packets.

-The Auto Packet Analyzer section displays a graph with the following information:
+The Auto Packet Analyzer section displays a graph with this information:

 • The packets (up to 100) surrounding the event are divided into two groups.
 Gray sections indicate packets that precede the start of an onboarding session.
 White sections indicate packets in the onboarding session.